Check out my tummy tuck swelling pictures, and my tummy tuck recovery week-by-week pictures.

 So it’s only been a month, but here are my before and after tummy tuck pictures:

 - Starting weight 122 pounds pre-surgery, 28 inches

 I know it seems like my waist should have gotten smaller.
 Swelling made it bigger (got up to 33 inches) and it’s just now back to where it was.
 I am assuming it will get a bit smaller in the coming months but if it doesn’t, I am still pleased.

-Pain is fleeting and managable.
-I could not be more happy with my decision and wish I had had the courage to do it 5 years ago.
+Pain is fleeting and manageable.
+I could not be happier with my decision and wish I had had the courage to do it 5 years ago.

 I’m already there.